dfuchss/fuchss.org/docs/projects/matrix/joinlink.md

 ### How does the bot work

-1. Let's assume you have a private room with id `!private:room.domain`
+1. Let's assume that you want to share the private room `!private:room.domain`
-2. You invite the bot and enter `!join link SomeFancyNameForTheLink`.
-This will create a new public room with a random id (not listed in the room directory).
-We call this room `!public123:room.domain`.
+2. After you've invited the bot, you can enter `!join link IShareLinksWithYou`
+3. The bot creates a new public room that contains "IShareLinksWithYou" in its name.
+This room will not be listed in the room directory; for this example its ID is `!public:room.domain`
-3. The bot saves two state events: First in `!private:room.domain` a state called `org.fuchss.matrix.joinlink` that contains a pointer to the public room.
-   Second, a state called `org.fuchss.matrix.room_to_join` in the public room that contains pointers to the private room to join.
-4. If someone joins the public room, the bot reads the protected state from the public room and invites the user to all roomIds that are present in the state.
+4. If somebody joins the public room, the bot verifies based on two encrypted state events in `!private:room.domain` and `!public:room.domain` whether the rooms belong to each other.
+If so, the bot simply invites the user to the private room.
-5. If you want to invalidate the join link, you can simply type `!join unlink`.
+5. If you want to disable the share simply type `!join unlink` in the private room.
+This will invalidate the join link.